Skip to main content

 Should Retail Media Stop Trying to Own Everything in the Funnel and Focus on Its Strengths — Conversion?

 P2PI and SMG teamed with marketing effectiveness consultancy MESH Experience on a consumer study focused on the upper funnel impact of retail media networks.
-Findings were unveiled at the event during a session moderated by Cyndi Loza, P2PI’s managing editor, member content.
+Findings were unveiled at the event during a session moderated by Cyndi Loza, P2PI’s senior editor.

 “We know a ton about how retail media helps brands from a sales-driving perspective.
 We know a lot about how it impacts bottom of the funnel metrics.
 We've measured over 15,000 campaigns, and we've done that for over 2,000 different brands, across 300 different media channels.
 So we've got tons of that data,” said Katie Streeter Hurle, SMG chief strategy officer.
 “But actually what's really interesting is that that data is now very broad and it's also very deep, and so it's helping us to understand the sales-driving effects of retail media campaigns in a way that is helping brands make better investing choices moving forward.”